 The E-type’s specifications were impressive for its time — dual overhead cams, fully independent suspension, four-wheel disc brakes — but they were totally overshadowed by its startling good looks.
 We will cautiously suggest that it was not quite as jaw-droppingly voluptuous as the XK-SS, but the E-type was a true road car, which the fragile, aluminum-bodied SS really was not.
 The only production cars of the time that were even in the same league were true exotics like Aston Martin and Ferrari.

-The E-type handled exceptionally well, too, with sharp steering, excellent body control, and respectable grip.
+The E-type handled exceptionally well too, with sharp steering, excellent body control, and respectable grip.
 Thanks to the new rear suspension, its agility was also matched with a relatively supple ride.
 Brakes were at least adequate, which was definitely not the case with many of its contemporaries.
-The E-type was perhaps the most well-rounded sports car of its generation.
+In all, the Jaguar E-type was perhaps the most well-rounded sports car of its generation.

 THE NEW SENSATION